-Instead of receiving a zero in the grade book for a missing Power of I assignment, a student will receive an "I" for incomplete.
-Additionally, any assignment scoring below a 70% (C) will also receive an "I."
+All major assignments (projects and papers) are mandatory.
+Students failing to submit major assignments will receive a zero in the grade book and "MSG" in the comment column.
+Additionally, any major assignment scoring below a 70% (C) will receive an "INC."

-Those "I's" will remain in the grade book until the student completes the work at a grade level of 70% or above, thus demonstrating that the assessed academic standard has been met.
+Those marks will remain in the grade book until the student completes the work at a grade level of 70% or above, thus demonstrating that the assessed academic standard has been met.
 No grade below a "C" will be acceptable.